xHybred/DLSSEnhancer/README.md

 - Balanced+ - Performance+ (62%, 58%, 50%, 45%)
 - Balanced - Extra Performance (58%, 50%, 45%, 41%)
 - Performance+ - Ultra Performance (45%, 41%, 37%, 33%)

+The reason theirs so many presets, especially at the lower end is because the larger the difference is in image quality between presets.
+The difference between Ultra Quality+ and Ultra Quality is small, but the difference between Performance & Extra Performance is larger despite being the same % difference (about 8%), so I've added more presets to the lower end to compensate for this.

 **How To Manually Override Scale Factors**